 Ironically, Nayyar was never the first choice for Kashmir Ki Kali at all.
 According to filmmaker Shakti Samanta’s son, Ashim, Shankar-Jaikishan were the original choice for the film as they had already formed a hugely successful partnership with Shammi Kapoor.
 But Nayyar, who had already worked with Samanta in Howrah Bridge (1958) and Jaali Note (1960), invited the latter to listen to some tunes he had composed.
 Samanta was totally taken in by all 30 odd tunes that Nayyar played, choosing 12, which he used between Kashmir Ki Kali and their next film together, Sawan Ki Ghata (1966).

 According to both, Ramesh Bhagwan and the blog, Conversations Over Chai, the song followed the scene the night before when a repentent Sharmila Tagore puts a blanket over a shivering Shammi Kapoor after she and her companions threw water on him and the fire he lit to stay warm in the night.
-Driving around the next morning, he hears her singing the song and reaches her where the scene where he returns the blanket to her then follows.
+Driving around the next morning, he hears her singing the song and traces her out, followed by the scene where he returns the blanket to her.
 As seen in the film now, only a little alaap of Bhosle singing remains as Kapoor drives around the hills before the scene with him and Tagore kicks in.
-This clip starts with the sequence of Tagore giving Kapoor the blanket and the events of the morning after follow where the song is supposed to have been placed in the film by Samanta.

 Fortunately for listeners, HMV included the song in its discs of the film and in various compilations of Asha Bhosle songs.
 So we can, at least, hear this wonderful song even if we can’t ‘see’ it.
 Still, the loss is undoubtedly ours.